Fine Art Photography - as Valuable as Other Types of Art

-Photography’s artistic journey started in the United States, where many magazines started featuring and promoting it as a new form of visual art.
+Photography’s journey into fine art started in the United States, where many magazines started featuring and promoting it as a new form of visual art.
 A few prominent camera artists were keen to show that it can be just as creative as other types of art.
 The most important of those were Alfred Stieglitz and Edward Steichen, who were instrumental in turning photography into fine art.
 Stieglitz and his wife, painter Georgia O’Keeffe, first introduced it to museum collections.
 In 1902, they formed an association of creative photographers, called Photo Secession and the Camera Work magazine, which was the reference point not just for photography, but for all arts until 1917.
-With Steichen, he opened 291 Gallery in New York, exhibiting art and including photographs as an equal part.
-From then on, the creative freedom and artistic experiments produced remarkable works and introduced some of the biggest names in arts today – Edward Weston, Man Ray, Ansel Adams, Irving Penn, Duane Michals, Gilbert and George, Jeff Wall, Robert Mapplethorpe, Nan Goldin and many, many others.
-Even the pictures of masters in other fields, such as fashion and photojournalism, gave some extraordinary images that overlapped different types of photography and relocated them from newspaper into a frame and onto the wall.
+With Steichen, Alfred Stieglitz opened 291 Gallery in New York, exhibiting art and including photographs as an equal part.
+From then on fine art photography began to flourish and the creative freedom and artistic experiments produced remarkable works and introduced some of the biggest names in arts today – Edward Weston, Man Ray, Ansel Adams, Irving Penn, Duane Michals, Gilbert and George, Jeff Wall, Robert Mapplethorpe, Nan Goldin and many, many other great fine art photographers.
+Even the pictures of masters in other fields, such as fashion and photojournalism, gave some extraordinary images that overlapped different types of photography and relocated them from a newspaper into a frame and onto the wall.

 From Rags to Riches